coldbox-modules/cbmailservices/modules/cbmailservices/instructions.md

 ```

 ## Models
-This will register a `mailService@mailservices` in WireBox that you can leverage for usage.
+This will register a `mailService@cbmailservices` in WireBox that you can leverage for usage.

 ```
 // build mail and send
-var oMail = getInstance( "mailService@mailservices" )
+var oMail = getInstance( "mailService@cbmailservices" )
 	.newMail( to="email@email.com",
 			  subject="Mail Services Rock",
 			  bodyTokens={ user="Luis", product="ColdBox", link=event.buildLink( 'home' )} );